Author's Note: Ninth addition to the Don't Blink series. Set after The Taste I'm Touching and before Under Every Scar.

 Rachel's eyebrow quirks up in a poor imitation of Quinn's trademark habit.
 "Then you really shouldn't have invited me to a bar.
 However, you will be relieved to know that I have a very competent understudy in the unlikely event that I would overindulge."

-Well, if that's not code for marathon sex, she doesn't know what is.
-Santana smirks and opens her mouth to deliver an inappropriate comment, but Teresa is suddenly standing in front of them again, wearing a flirty smile.
+Well, if that's not code for marathon sex, Santana doesn't know what is.
+She smirks and opens her mouth to deliver an inappropriate comment, but Teresa is suddenly standing in front of them again, wearing a flirty smile.

 "How's your drink?" she asks Rachel.